Christine Kreuder Johnson

 Christine Kreuder Johnson is an American epidemiologist and veterinary scientist who is Professor and Director of the EpiCenter for Disease Dynamics at the One Health Institute.
 She serves as Professor of Epidemiology and Ecosystem Health at the University of California, Davis.
-She was elected Fellow of the National Academy of Medicine in 2021.
+She was elected to the National Academy of Medicine and became a Fellow of the American Association for the Advancement of Science in 2021 for her novel research to investigate the epidemiology of zoonotic infectious diseases using One Health approaches, illuminate key animal-human interfaces that facilitate transmission of infectious diseases, and identify synergies for environmental stewardship to protect animal and human health.

 Early life and education

 Johnson was an undergraduate student at Duke University, where she studied zoology and political science.
-She moved to the University of Pennsylvania for veterinary studies, where she earned a Veterinary Medicines Directorate in 1994.
+She moved to the University of Pennsylvania for veterinary studies, where she earned a Veterinary Medicine Doctorate in 1994.
 She moved to the University of California, Davis, where she completed a Master of Preventive Veterinary Medicine.
 She earned a doctorate on effective methods to assess patterns of mortality in southern sea otters.

 Research and career

 Johnson is the Director of the EpiCenter for Disease Dynamics at the One Health Institute.
-Her research looks to understand the impacts of environmental change on animal health.
+Her research looks to understand the impacts of environmental change on animal and human health.
 The findings of her research are used to inform public policy and better prepare for emerging threats.
 In particular, she is focused on identifying fault lines for disease emergence, spillover and spread.
 She had looked to understand the impact of the climate crisis on disease and the land-to-sea movement of pathogens.
 Johnson has continued to work on sea otters since her doctoral research, showing that long-term exposure to domoic acid can cause fatal heart disease.
 Domoic acid is produced in algal blooms that occur in unusually warm waters and then accumulate in crabs and clams.